What Makes an Ad Memorable?December 17, 2021

 Your form should be branded, stand out from the page, and entice people to sign up.
 You want to excite readers with the offer.

 While your goal is to get people to enter their information, it isn’t to deceive them.
 Any information on your form should be a truthful representation of the offer.

 Keep the form simple.

 This could be one of your first interactions with your prospect.
-Don’t scare them away with a long-form with several fields.
-Ask for only the most essential information: first name and email is all you really need to get started.
+Don’t scare them away with a long form with several fields.
+Ask for only the most essential information: first name and email are all you really need to get started.

 Set your opt-in form for double confirmation.

 It may seem counterproductive to ask your subscribers to opt into your emails twice, but a study on open rates proves that customers prefer a confirmed opt-in (COI) email 2.7X more than a welcome email.

 Take yourself through the user experience before you go live.
 Double-check that the form works as intended, the thank you page is live, and your offer is delivered as promised.
 This is one of your first impressions of your new lead — make it a professional and positive one.